-Participants have to choose a topic from the most recent TREC conference.
+Participants have to choose a topic from the most recent SIGIR conference or TREC conference.
 These contributions will be centered around special themes in Information Retrieval.
 The themes will vary from year to year.
 The actual themes will be announced during the lectures.

-The students make an extended summary of the topic choosen, and present this during the lecture.
+The students make an extended summary of the topic chosen, and present this during the lecture.
 The contributions are peer reviewed by the participants of the course.